-Relevant Central IT Modules

-IT not needed.
+Relevant Central IT Modules IT not needed.

-&lt;sup>1 Capacity management (TT & TCR) is a business field in railways to ultimately balance capacity supply against capacity demand
+1 Capacity management (TT & TCR) is a business field in railways to ultimately balance capacity supply against capacity demand

-&lt;sup>2 Specifically, from the perspective of the market opening.
+2 Specifically, from the perspective of the market opening.

-Element Content Full scope of implementation, including full IT Implausible implementation to be avoided (e.g., different deadlines) Geographical area Description and/or visualisation of the geographical area for which this Capacity Strategy is applicable.
-(At least one) Capacity Strategy covers each part of the complete network Missing involvement of other IMs, relevant terminals, and service facilities.
+Element Content Full scope of implementation, including full IT Implausible implementation avoided (e.g., dif deadlines) Geographical area Description and/or visualisation of the geographical area for which this Capacity Strategy is applicable.
+(At least one) Capacity Strategy covers each part of the complete network Missing involvement o IMs, relevant terminals service facilities.
 Expected capacity of infrastructure in TT20xx Available information on the expected usable permanent positive and negative capacity impacts.
 (At least one) Capacity Strategy covers each part of the complete network Temporary Capacity Restrictions (TCRs) Description of the principles and typology for the planning of TCRs along with available information about the expected crucial major impact TCRs.
-(At least one) Capacity Strategy covers each part of the complete network Different timelines for TCR planning.
-Different standards for TCR data.
-Unharmonised TCR principles on the cross-border lines and international re-routings.
-Traffic planning principles and traffic flows Description of the main principles for each railway line or section, which will be used later in the planning of elements in the capacity models and overview of the expected traffic flows in the network and at the common border points of the IMs.
-(At least one) Capacity Strategy covers each part of the complete network Unharmonised traffic planning principles and expected traffic flows on the cross-border lines.
+(At least one) Capacity Strategy covers each part of the complete network Different timelines for planning.
+Different standards for data.
+Unharmonised TCR pl on the cross-border lin international re-routing Traffic planning principles and traffic flows Description of the main principles for each railway line or section, which will be used later in the planning of elements in the capacity models and overview of the expected traffic flows in the network and at the common border points of the IMs.
+(At least one) Capacity Strategy covers each part of the complete network Unharmonised traffic p principles and expecte flows on the cross-bor